Bioanalytical Research Labs

 This group is a member of the priority programme Allergy-Cancer-BioNano Research Centre of the University of Salzburg and the Austriand Science Fund (FWF), as well as the interational doctoral college ICA.

-Univ.-Prof. Dr. Christian Huber is head of the Christian Doppler Laboratory for Innovative Tools for Biosimilar Characterization at the Department of Biosciences.
+Univ.-Prof. Dr. Christian Huber was head of the Christian Doppler Laboratory for Innovative Tools for Biosimilar Characterization at the Department of Biosciences from 2013 – 2021 and, starting 2022, is coordinator of the research group DigitherapeutX – Integrated, Digitized Production of Protein Therapeutics.